VR-GNN: Variational Relation Vector Graph Neural Network for Modeling both Homophily and Heterophily: Introduction

 To overcome the above problems, we introduce relation vectors into the message-passing framework.
-Inspired by the relation idea of knowledge graphs (KGs) \cite{kg}, we consider the connections, no matter homophilic or heterophilic, also serve as the relationship between nodes.
+Inspired by the relation idea of knowledge graphs (KGs) \cite{kg}, we consider the connections also serve as the relationship between nodes.
 The message passing between nodes could be described by the addition translation of the relation vector, which is similar to the form of TransE, a classical translation model for KG embedding \cite{transe}.
 The demonstration is shown in figure \ref{fig:motive} (b), neighbors $\rm{B}$ and $\rm{C}$ translate their features to $\mathrm{B}^{rel}$ and $\mathrm{C}^{rel}$ by the relation vector $\rm{R}_B$ and $\rm{R}_C$.
 Then after aggregating, central node $\rm{A}$ could obtain a more preferred representation in the red area to dissimilate with $\rm{B}$ and $\rm{C}$.
 Compared with signed scalar weights, relation vectors are more flexible and expressive for modeling homophily and heterophily between nodes, which helps to achieve more adaptive message-passing algorithm.

 Based on the above idea, we present a novel method named \textbf{V}ariational \textbf{R}elation Vector \textbf{G}raph \textbf{N}eural \textbf{N}etwork (\textbf{VR-GNN} for short).
 VR-GNN builds the framework based on Variational Auto-Encoder (VAE) \cite{vae}.
-The encoder of VR-GNN treats relation vectors as hidden variables and adopts variational inference to generate it based on the graph structure, feature and label, which involve homophily and heterophily at different aspects \cite{wrgat, DMP,cpgnn}.
+The encoder of VR-GNN treats relation vectors as hidden variables and adopts variational inference to generate it based on the graph structure, feature and label, which involve homophily and heterophily at different aspects \cite{wrgat,DMP,cpgnn}.
 The decoder incorporates generated relation vectors into the message-passing mechanism, where messages are computed by translating neighbors along connections.
 Because relation vectors have encoded the homophily/heterophily property of each edge, the translation could produce a suitable assimilation/dissimilation effect between neighbors.
-Finally, we take the output node representation of VR-GNN to perform the downstream classification task.
+Finally, the model takes the output node representation to perform the downstream classification task and achieves SOTA performance on eight various datasets.

 In summary, our main contributions are as follows: \begin{itemize} \item We propose a new message passing mechanism grounded on relation vector translation, for modeling both homophilic and heterophilic connections in graphs.
 Compared to previous approach of singed message passing, relation vectors are more flexible and possess a more expressive capacity. \item We propose a novel method named \textbf{V}ariational \textbf{R}elation Vector \textbf{G}raph \textbf{N}eural \textbf{N}etwork (\textbf{VR-GNN}).
 VR-GNN builds the framework based on Variational Auto-Encoder (VAE), and provides an effective end-to-end solution for both relation vector generation and relation guided message passing. \item Through extensive experiments on eight common homophilic and heterophilic datasets, we demonstrate the validity of our introduced relation vector concept and VR-GNN method. \end{itemize}